JeanArkantos/JeanArkantos/README.md

 ## Places I'm studying

+My current project is to make 20 landing pages for the Frontend Mentor website.
+You can access the project [here.](https://github.com/JeanArkantos/Frontend_Mentor_Project)

+## Places I'm studying

 Since I like to learn on my own, i'm studying with courses on the internet, mostly free, but also some paid.

 - [CS50 by Harvard](https://pll.harvard.edu/course/cs50-introduction-computer-science)